-11 Start Instrument; to start recording.
+- 11 Start Instrument; to start recording - 12 Stop Instrument; to stop recording

-Maintenance Procedures
+Chapter 8 - Maintenance Procedures

+Introduction

-Introduction This chapter provides instructions for routine maintenance that may be required for the SOLAIR particle counter.
+This chapter provides instructions for routine maintenance that may be required for the SOLAIR 1.0 CFM particle counter.

-The maintenance procedures described in this chapter are not required on regular or prescribed intervals and should be performed only if a Service Wrench icon is displayed on the MAIN screen, the user has been requested to do so by Lighthouse Technical Support personnel or the user has reason to question the data received from the instrument.
+The maintenance procedures described in this chapter are not required on regular or prescribed intervals and should be performed only if the Service Wrench icon is displayed on the MAIN screen, or if the user has been requested to do so by Lighthouse Technical Support personnel or the user has reason to question the data they are receiving from the instrument.

+Safety

-Safety Before performing any of the maintenance tasks described in this chapter, read Chapter 1 of this manual and become familiar with the warnings and caution labels discussed throughout this manual.
+Before performing any of the maintenance tasks described in this chapter, read Chapter 1 of this manual and become familiar with the warnings and caution labels discussed throughout this manual.

+Maintenance

-Maintenance Calibration
+Calibration